selimcavas/landing-page/README.md

 # Landing Page

-A nord themed landing page built as a frontend for a RESTful service.
+A nord themed landing page built with React and styled components, as a frontend for a RESTful service.